GoogleCloudPlatform/endpoints-codelab-android/README.md

 requirement.
 You can also connect your project to an existing GitHub repo.
-Both these options can be used with [Push-to-Deploy](https://developers.google.com/appengine/docs/push-to-deploy) feature and are available from the console's "Cloud Development" menu.
+Both these options can be used with [Push-to-Deploy](https://developers.google.com/appengine/docs/push-to-deploy) feature and are available from the console's "Source Code > Releases" section.

 ![image alt text](images/image_8.png)